java merge text files with GroupDocs.Merger for Java

 Practical Applications

-- Data Consolidation: Combine logs or reports for comprehensive analysis.
+- Data Consolidation: Combine server logs or CSV‑style text exports for a single‑view analysis.

-- Project Documentation: Merge notes from different team members into a single document.
+- Project Documentation: Merge individual developer notes into a master README.

 Performance Considerations